 I came across OpenDNS Security Ninjas AppSec Training Lab not too long ago and found its simplicity rather enjoyable.
 It’s a simple web app written in PHP which illustrates each of the OWASP Top 10 categories.
 As I was going through the exercises I found myself checking to see how the vulnerable code was written and how the issues could be remediated.

 Since the lab is geared towards beginners, I thought it might be helpful to provide brief explanations along with links to the relevant lines of source code.
+For each level/OWASP vulnerability, I simply added a “Why” section to each “Solution” area linking to the sink on Github along with a brief explanation.

 Much has been said on this course and I’ll only briefly go over my experience and takeaways.
 The following reviews were helpful in making the decision to take the course.